SANdood/Ecobee-Suite/README.md

 13. Select the **`Ecobee Suite Manager`** SmartApp that you just installed
 14. Select the Ecobee Thermostat devices you want to connect from your account
 15. Select the Ecobee Sensors you want to connect (if any) (NOTE: The options are dynamic and will change/appear based on other selections.
-E.g., you won't see any Thermostats to select if your Ecobee account login failed; you won't see any sensors to choose until you select the thermostats they are connected to).
+For example, you won't see any Thermostats to select if your Ecobee account login failed; you won't see any sensors to choose until you select the thermostats they are connected to).
 16. You can also go into the **`Preferences`** section to set various preferences such as **`Hold Type`**, **`Smart Auto Temperature`**, **`Polling Interval`**, **`Debug Level`**, **`Decimal Precision`**, and whether to create separate sensor objects for thermostats.]  -
 17. After making all selections, Click **`Done`** to save your preferences and exit the SmartApp